MoBlaa/flutter_rust_counter_demo/README.md

 # flutter_rust_counter_demo

 A Demo Flutter app using rust on Android and Web.
+Used Versions:

+- Flutter (Channel stable, 2.2.3, on Linux, locale de_DE.UTF-8)
+- Rust (cargo 1.54.0 (5ae8d74b3 2021-06-22))

 ## How it works